What is employee engagement?

 - My manager is qualified for their role and provides the support I need.

+Here are 20 more employee engagement questions for your next survey.
 Once you compile the answers, you can identify where you may need to focus your attention most.

 Indeed Tip: Part of engaging employees is constantly improving your tactics.
 Conduct regular satisfaction surveys to see how happy employees are with your efforts and adjust accordingly.
 Just the act of sending out these surveys conveys the message that you want to create the best environment for your team.
 Employees will want to do the same for you in return.